pratheekhegde/hadba-API/README.md

 ## Main features

-openFFS is a WebApp for collecting semester wise feedbacks from the students, it can do the following things in ease.
+hadba is a WebApp for collecting semester wise feedbacks from the students, it can do the following things in ease.
   - Add Faculty and subject information
   - Feed the timetable of each class
   - Conduct feedback of sessions of each class